 Mid Drive Vs Hub Motor E-bikes for Touring

 Ebikes come with either a mid-drive motor or a hub motor.
-Both motor types are suitable for touring.
-Generally, mid-drive motors are better for bike touring.
-In this section, I’ll outline some benefits and drawbacks so mid drive vs hub motor ebikes.
+Generally, mid-drive motors are better for touring.
+In this section, I’ll outline the difference and explain some benefits and drawbacks of both.
+For more in-depth info, check out my guide to mid-drive vs hub motor ebikes.

 Mid Drive Motors